glennvhalado/glennvhalado/README.md

 👯 I’m looking to collaborate on UI/UX Design for Website

-📫 You can reach me at my instagram @glennvhalado
+📫 You can reach me at my email gvhalado@gmail.com